AbrahamR176/Arch-osuguide/README.md

 If you have any questions, you can also just contact me if you have any question, if I have the time, I will help you out for sure.

+**Credits to ThePoon for providing the guide I based mine on in: https://blog.thepoon.fr/osuLinuxAudioLatency/**

 # Installing-Linux

 ## Getting your system